philrz/super/docs/tutorials/super-for-jq.md

 ## First-class Types

 Note that in the type value above, the type is wrapped in angle brackets.
-This is how JSUP represents types when expressed as values.
+This is how SUP represents types when expressed as values.
 In other words, the super data model has [first-class](https://en.wikipedia.org/wiki/First-class_citizen) types.